 The Board annually confirms the terms and targets of the performance bonuses on Valmet Corporation-level.
-The amount of bonus payment, if any, is based on achieving set financial performance targets of Valmet and/or the business in question.
+The amount paid out as bonus, if any, is based on achieving set financial performance targets of Valmet and/or the business in question.
 In addition to these, also individual and/or team targets are used.
 The Remuneration and HR Committee evaluates the achievement of the predefined targets of the President and CEO.
-For the President and CEO and for other Executive Team members, the maximum annual performance bonus is currently 30-60 percent of their annual total salary.
+For the President and CEO and for other Executive Team members, the maximum annual performance bonus is currently 40-60 percent of the person's annual total salary.